Chinese authorities are considering a weaker yuan as Trump trade risks loom, sources say

 During Trump's first term as president, the yuan weakened more than 12% against the dollar during a series of tit-for-tat tariff announcements between March 2018 and May 2020.

-The central bank has in the past contained volatility and disorderly moves in the yuan through state banks’ buying and selling of the currency.
+The central bank has in the past contained volatility and disorderly moves in the yuan through its daily guidance rate to markets and through state banks’ buying and selling of the currency.

+The yuan, or renminbi (RMB) as it is sometimes known, has struggled since 2022, weighed down by an anaemic economy and a drop in foreign capital inflows into China's markets.
+Higher U.S. rates and falling Chinese ones have also kept it under pressure.

+The offshore yuan fell around 0.3% to 7.2854 per dollar after the Reuters story.
+The Korean won also dipped as did the China-sensitive Australian and New Zealand dollars.